nadernamini/RNA-seq_Read-algn/README.md

 ### Reads
 Our reads are generated from the __transcriptome__ of the given genome.
 The given genome sequence corresponds to the forward strand; We assumed the genes/isoforms/exons are all on the forward strand, and all reads match to the forward strand.
-__There is no insertions or deletions__ (but there could be mismatches) in the reads (i.e. each position in the read corresponds to some position in the genome).
-In addition, the genes/isoforms/exons that some reads are generated from have been __hidden__, i.e. we assumed these "unknown" genes will not be passed to our Aligner class in Aligner.__init__.
+__There are no insertions or deletions__ (but there could be mismatches) in the reads (i.e. each position in the read corresponds to some position in the genome).
+In addition, the genes/isoforms/exons that some reads are generated from have been __hidden__, i.e. we assumed these "unknown" genes will not be passed to our Aligner class in `Aligner.__init__`.
 In addition, some reads could be randomly generated.
 We have not tested against being able to align reads to the transcriptome if we are also not able to align these to the transcriptome.
-See Evaluation/Scoring for more details on what we have been evaluated on.
+See [Evaluation/Scoring](#evaluation/Scoring) for more details on what we have been evaluated on.
 In any read generated from the genome (visible or unknown), there are at most 6 mismatches, so any alignment with more than 6 mismatches is invalid.

 #### Tips
 - __We only align to the forward strand__, i.e. match the read sequence to the genome sequence, there should be no need